privilee/hotel-list-app/README.md

 ## Deliverables

-1. A complete Flutter project with all source code
+1. A git repository with a complete Flutter project with all source code
 2. Documentation explaining:
    - Project architecture
    - How to run the application